Recycled Lanterns from Block Pallets – Quick and Easy

 Pallets come in all shapes and sizes and can be used for so many different things.
-We were given some block pallets by a friend of ours and the blocks (those square pieces of wood that separate the top and bottom boards) make the perfect base for these recycled pallet block lanterns.
+We were given some block pallets by a friend of ours and the blocks (those square pieces of wood that separate the top and bottom boards) make the perfect base for these recycled lanterns from pallet blocks.

 Here’s an interesting bit of pallet trivia.
 You get two types of wooden pallets; stringer pallets and block pallets.
 Block pallets are common in Europe, Central, and South America and Africa, while stringer pallets dominate in the States.
 Some of the larger retailers like Walmart and Costco are moving towards block pallets as they are stronger and can be lifted from any side.
 Silly me, and I thought all pallets were created equal 🙂